droberson/sshady/README.md

 Daniel Miessler for SecLists:
 https://github.com/danielmiessler/SecLists

-I used the 10k most common passwords list in that repo as "words.txt"
+I used the 10k most common passwords list in that repo as "wordlist.txt"